Cannabis Social Club: Switzerland

 Although not legally-regulated as such, an experimental protocol allowing to develop Cannabis Clubs managed by universities, local authorities, research institutes, associations or foundations.
 Pilot trials can be set up between 2021 and 2031, as enacted by Switzerland in 2021.
 In early 2022, pilot trials with different modalities were approved in the cities of Basel, Lausanne and Zurich.

 Germany

-According to a plan for cannabis reform presented in April 2023, users in Germany would be able to purchase up to 25 grams (7/8 oz) of cannabis each day, but no more than 50 grams (1 3/4 oz) in a single month.
+Members of a Cannabis Social Club in Germany are able to purchase up to 25 grams (7/8 oz) of cannabis each day, but no more than 50 grams (1 3/4 oz) in a single month.
 The legal limit of members in Germany was proposed to be 500.
 Non-profit cannabis social clubs in Germany are due to be legalised on 1 July 2024.
-Membership of cannabis social clubs in Germany will only be legal for adult residents of Germany and have a maximum membership number of 500.
+Membership of cannabis social clubs in Germany are legal for adult residents of Germany and have a maximum membership number of 500.
 Cannabis social clubs in Germany will also require permits.
-The introduction of online Cannabis Social Club Directory websites have made it easier for legal aged users to find a near by club and join.
-However, there are CSC club websites in which users can register themselves as members directly.
-The effectiveness of age identification process can be a subject of development based on the local law.
+The clubs are restricted to growing and distributing cannabis on a strictly not-for-profit basis.